MarcGrol/microgen/README.md

 ## Goal
 Experiment with microservices using go.

 The core of "micro" is to keep services small so you do not have to understand thefull big monolyth before you can be effective.
+Another advantage of this approach that natural boundaties between services make it easy to keep the system modular.

 ## Approach
 Specification effort: